 Chase storms, not clear skies

 In the mountains, a scene can change super dramatically at any given moment due to unpredictable weather condition.
 Thus, picking the right time to capture photos is crucial.
-Many novice trekkers think that a sunny day will give you the best photos, but many fail to realise that an overcast day with looming threat of rain and thunderstorm offers opportunities to create a moody image with ominous overtones.
+Many novice trekkers think that a sunny day will give you the best photos, but many fail to realize that an overcast day with looming threat of rain and thunderstorm offers opportunities to create a moody image with ominous overtones.
 A tip: Look for wind, storms, mists, cloud formations, and rainbows.

 Pay attention to composition